This post may contain affiliate links. Learn more.

 Like regular shampoo, there are anti-dandruff shampoos for specific hair types.
 It’s important to choose wisely rather than risking damage to your hair.

-But stress isn’t the only cause and certainly not the most common.
-There are several causes, as well as risk factors, that may lead to dandruff .
+Other than stress, there are several causes, as well as risk factors, that may lead to dandruff .

 1. Irritated and oily skin